mhouser42/Invasive_Species_Propogation/README.md

 The specifications for the numbers are largely the product of our best estimates.
 This is because of the difficulty in finding established statistical models for simulating the infestation of an invasive species that was appropriate in data requirements, mathematical complexity, and scope to what would be a successful project.
 These numbers were also adjusted as the model was developed and refined.
 #### Monthly
+Small note: this model uses a different edge weight for interstate edges, of 0.25 instead of 0.5, increasing likelyhood of infestation spread along highway networks.
 ##### Life Cycle and Baseline Spread
 The SLF population is modulated on a monthly basis, with `County` class methods being triggered on different months, with `mate` occuring between August - December, `lay_eggs` occuring between September - November, `die_off` occuring January and February, and `hatch_eggs` occuring in May and June.
 The probabilities for each method are as follows:
 - `mate` - a random normal distribution centered around 25% and varying between 15% and 35%.
 This chance is modified by the current adult SLF population, adding to the total of mated adults.